 Stage one: Local resolution

-Your complaint will be investigated by the relevant manager.
-You will receive a response within ten working days.
+Your complaint will be investigated by the relevant team manager.
+You will receive a written response within ten working days.
 If the case is complex or if you require an advocate, we will respond to you within 20 working days.

-Stage two: Formal investigation
+Stage two: Formal independent investigation

-Stage three: Panel review
+Stage three: Independent panel review